High-speed rail: Automobiles and buses

 High-speed rail can accommodate more passengers at far higher speeds than automobiles.
 Generally, the longer the journey, the better the time advantage of rail over the road if going to the same destination.
-However, high-speed rail can be competitive with cars on shorter distances, 0–150 km, for example for commuting, especially if the car users do experience road congestion or expensive parking fees.
+However, high-speed rail can be competitive with cars on shorter distances, 0–150 km, for example for commuting, especially if the car users experience road congestion or expensive parking fees.
 In Norway, the Gardermoen Line has made the rail market share for passengers from Oslo to the airport (42 km) rise to 51% in 2014, compared to 17% for buses and 28% for private cars and taxis.
 On such short lines−particularly services which call at stations close to one another−the acceleration capabilities of the trains may be more important than their maximum speed.
+Extreme commuting has been enabled by high-speed rail with commuters covering distances by rail daily that they would not usually by car.
+Furthermore, stations in less densely populated areas within the larger conurbation of larger cities, like Montabaur railway station and Limburg Süd railway station between Frankfurt and Cologne, are attractive for commuters as the housing prices are more affordable than in the central cities - even when taking into account the price of a yearly ticket for the train.
+Consequently, Montabaur has the highest per capita rate of Bahn Card 100 in Germany — a ticket that allows unlimited travel on all trains in Germany for a fixed yearly price.

 Moreover, a typical passenger rail carries 2.83 times as many passengers per hour per meter width as a road.
 A typical capacity is the Eurostar, which provides capacity for 12 trains per hour and 800 passengers per train, totaling 9,600 passengers per hour in each direction.
 By contrast, the Highway Capacity Manual gives a maximum capacity of 2,250 passenger cars per hour per lane, excluding other vehicles, assuming an average vehicle occupancy of 1.57 people.
 A standard twin track railway has a typical capacity 13% greater than a 6-lane highway (3 lanes each way), while requiring only 40% of the land (1.0/3.0 versus 2.5/7.5 hectares per kilometre of direct/indirect land consumption).
 The Tokaido Shinkansen line in Japan, has a much higher ratio (with as many as 20,000 passengers per hour per direction).
 Similarly, commuter roads tend to carry fewer than 1.57 persons per vehicle (Washington State Department of Transportation, for instance, uses 1.2 persons per vehicle) during commute times.
+Compare this to the capacity of typical small to mid-sized airliners like the Airbus A320 which in a high-density arrangement has 186 seats or the Boeing 737-800 which has an absolute maximum seated capacity of 189 in a high-density single-class layout - as employed for example by Ryanair.
+If a business or first class section is provided, those airliners will have lower seating capacities than that.